nihalxofficial/FullStack-Student-Manager/README.md

 - 🔍 Implementing multi-parameter filtering with live search
 - 🧱 Designing real-world CRUD systems with clean separation of concerns
 - 🚀 Deploying full-stack Go apps on **Render** with keep-alive strategies
+- 📄 Generating dynamic printable HTML reports from live API data

 ---

-✅ © 2026 | All rights reserved by Md Nihal Uddin
+✅ © 2026 | All rights reserved by Md.
+Nihal Uddin